 In any case, please consider the application guidelines before you contact us.

-Within this project we will explore the opportunities of gradient-based Bayesian optimisation to accelerate inverse materials design.
-In particular we will rely on the AD capabilities of DFTK to integrate with recent advances with first-order Bayesian optimisation procedures (e.g. [1]).
-Your work will be integrated with similar efforts in our group, e.g. to develop multi-task Gaussian Process surrogates[2] for materials modelling or to exploit analytical error estimates within statistical surrogates.
+In this project we will explore the opportunities of algorithmic differentiation to accelerate inverse materials design, e.g. by considering recent advances in first-order Bayesian optimisation procedures (e.g. [1]).
+Your work will be integrated with similar efforts in our group, e.g. to develop multi-task Gaussian Process surrogates[2] for materials modelling.
 Within ongoing collaborations with other materials simulation groups at EPFL your advances can be directly developed and tested within the scope of practical materials modelling problems.

 You are motivated to tackle a challenging interdisciplinary research topic and push the state of Bayesian Optimisation methods for inverse materials design.

-You obtained your PhD in statistics, computational mathematics or a related subject.
+You obtained your PhD in statistics, computational mathematics, method development for computational materials discovery, method development for the modelling of electronic properties in solids or a related subject.

 You enjoy collaborating with researchers from a diverse background and look forward to acquiring the broad skillset required for cross-disciplinary research in materials modelling.